tweag/hope-sec-dev-workshop-2024/part1/README.md

 2. Visual Studio

-3. VS Code
+3. VS Code and VS Code in Codespaces

 4. Eclipse

-During this workshop we use VS Code for examples, but this can be replaced with the supported IDE of your choice.
+During this workshop we use VS Code in Codespace for examples, but this can be replaced with the supported IDE of your choice.

 SonarLint has a number of features including: